-OO.
-Academic Credit for Life or Previous Work Experience
+PP.Academic Credit for Life or Previous Work Experience

 In accordance with Council on Social Work Education policy, academic credit for life experience, volunteer experience, and/or previous work experience cannot be granted in in lieu of the field practicum courses.
+The BACB does not accept field experience prior to the onset of courses.